 The Democratic Republic of Congo (DRC) has been the site of one of the world's worst humanitarian crises throughout the last decade.
 Illegal armed groups and some Congolese national military units regularly commit human rights abuses while being supported by the trade of minerals.
-Some have linked this egregious situation to the trade in raw minerals from the DRC, spotlighting the uses of minerals in everyday products such as mobile phones, computers and other electronics.
-Conflict Minerals generally consist of cassiterite, columbite-tantalite, wolframite and/or gold determined to be financing conflicts in the DRC or an adjoining country.
+Some have linked this egregious situation to the trade in raw minerals from the DRC, spotlighting the uses of minerals in everyday consumer products.
+Conflict Minerals generally consist of tin, tantalum, tungsten, and gold (collectively known as 3TG) determined to be financing conflicts in the DRC or an adjoining country.
 For the purposes of this policy, AMD uses the definition of "Conflict Minerals" found in the SEC conflict minerals rule.

 AMD believes that an effective approach has three fundamental elements:

 - A mineral certification program that enables the traceability and certification of minerals mined in the Democratic Republic of the Congo and adjoining countries (the “DRC region”);